I really like the Tessa sheath dress. It’s my favorite style of dress to make for many reasons:

 - I think it’s really cool that there are lines on the pattern for you to cut a separate bodice that has been designed to match all the skirts in the Sybil Illusion skirt collection.
 I knew I would surely visit this option!

-You need a structured knit that will hold it’s shape and have some stretch.
-It’s a fitted design, and the skirt is slightly A lined.
+You need a structured knit fabric that will hold it’s shape and have at least 20% horizontal stretch.
 The optional yoke pieces can be sewn with woven fabric.
+Woven fabric will not work for the main pieces of the dress, not even if you size up.

 I would not recommend light drapy knits like modal, rayon spandex, ITY and DBP…. although I have made one with Rayon spandex, I lined it and that compensates for the fabric being too lightweight.

-The design is fitted with no ease at the bust and minimal at the waist and hips.
+The design is fitted with negative ease at bust and minimal at the waist and hips.
 A medium to heavyweight fabric will cope with the fitted style.
 This is my favorite type of dress to wear.

-I printed a size Large, and I had a suspicion I needed to lower the bust line that was marked on the pattern.
-I did some flat pattern measurements and knew it, but I never trust these measurements on designs for knits because I need to consider how the vertical stretch of the fabric might affect lengths.
+Since my first version, I have used size Large and currently size XL.
+I had a suspicion I needed to lower the bust line that was marked on the pattern.
+I did some flat pattern measurements to confirm.

-I also straightened the side seams so that the skirt portion is not A lined and cut between the knee and midi length for the hem to be above my knees.
+I also did a 5/8″ sway back adjustment I need to custom fit my shape.
+This is a common adjustment for me.
+I cut my hem cut between the knee and midi length for the hem to be above my knees.

 I love this dress and I wear it.
 It’s a red Ponte prince of wales type print in red and black.
 This dress served its purpose to determine how it can fit me better next time.
 Time well spent on my part 🙂